Psychedelic Therapy 6

 “I surrender,” I repeat while my ego slowly chips away into the cosmos.

 I return to a seated position on my knees.
 My head, arms, and upper body move as if they are from higher planes of existence to the icaro chanting.
-The sharp-tone vocals from the Shipibo healers trigger my body to move somewhat animalistically as I sit on my knees.
+The sharp-tone vocals from the Shipibo healers activate my body to move somewhat animalistically as I sit on my knees.

 “Incredible,” I whisper in Spanish to the master ayahuasca ceremony shaman.